 How To Get Rid of Ants With Citrus Spray:

-Shake bottle, then spray around entry points and baseboards.
+Shake the bottle, then spray your citrus vinegar around entry points and baseboards.
 This spray is also ideal for use on most countertop surfaces.
 Repeat every day until the ants are gone.

 6. Castile Soap